Maintaining Video Quality

 Let's see how this works.

 The photograph on the left contains tonal values from full black to bright white.
-It gives a normal waveform pattern such as the one shown above.
+It gives a normal waveform pattern such as the one shown above on the right.

 The bottom of the waveform scale (marked "black level" above) represents the dark areas of the picture, and the white areas appear at the top (marked "white level").